-The City is working to review and update its Official Plan to conform with changes to Provincial legislation and policies by July 1, 2022.
+The City is working to review and update its Official Plan to conform to changes to Provincial legislation and policies by July 1, 2022.

 Guelph’s Official Plan (OP) is a legal planning document that establishes a vision for the future of the municipality and provides policy direction to manage future land use patterns and growth.
 An OP covers: